Church of the Province of Central Africa: Ministry, liturgy and ecumenical relations

 The Church of the Province of Central Africa embraces three orders of ministry: deacon, priest, and bishop.
 In 2023, the Church of the Province of Central Africa approved the ordination of women to the diaconate and to the priesthood, allowing each diocese to decide whether or not to ordain women.
 Local variants of the Book of Common Prayer are used in worship.
 Like many other Anglican churches, it is also a member of the ecumenical World Council of Churches.

 Anglican realignment

 The Church of the Province of Central Africa is a member of the Global South.
 Former archbishop Bernard Malango was involved in the Anglican realignment, while current archbishop Albert Chama, despite having attended the Global South Fourth Encounter held in Singapore, on 19–23 April 2010, has been a supporter of "reconciliation" between the conservative and the liberal Anglican provinces.
 The Dioceses of Northern Malawi and Southern Malawi-Upper Shire were listed as "mission partners" of the Anglican Mission in the Americas, but are no longer listed as such.
-The province was represented at GAFCON III, on 17–22 June 2018, by a 4 members delegation, 3 from Malawi and one from Zimbabwe.
+The province was represented at GAFCON III, on 17–22 June 2018, by a four-member delegation, with three from Malawi and one from Zimbabwe.